 Exxon CEO sticks to big spending plan despite weak stock performance

-Two years into an ambitious growth plan to revive earnings at the largest U.S. oil company, Exxon Mobil said on Thursday it would stick to its plans to "lean in" to spending even as its shares have lagged its competitors, which are cutting costs.
-Oil prices have fallen over 20% this year, natural gas is at its lowest price since the 1990s and the industry's long-term outlook is clouded by a push toward cleaner fuels.
-The entire oil industry has fallen out of favor with investors, but Exxon, once the industry’s cash flow and profits leader, has tumbled particularly hard.
+Two years into an ambitious growth plan to revive earnings at the largest U.S. oil company, Exxon Mobil Corp said on Thursday it would stick to its plans to "lean in" to spending even as its shares have lagged those of competitors, which are cutting costs.
+Oil prices have fallen more than 20% this year, natural gas is at its lowest price since the 1990s and the industry's long-term outlook is clouded by a push toward cleaner fuels.
+The entire oil industry has fallen out of favor with investors, but Exxon, once the industry’s cash flow and profit leader, has tumbled particularly hard.

-Following weaker 2020 earnings, Exxon reduced its earnings growth target for 2025 by around $10 billion to about $30 billion, said Anish Kapadia of Palissy Advisors.
-On Tuesday, Chevron said it had up to $80 billion in its war chest that it could use for shareholder returns over the next five years regardless of oil prices.
+On Tuesday, Chevron said it had up to $80 billion in its war chest that it could use for shareholder returns over the next five years, regardless of oil prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)